jvitoralmeida01/th-lawnstarter/docs/IMPROVEMETS.md

 - Fix the delay in the icons when changing theme
 - make statistics page dynamic to accept other statistics
 - Separate the statistics endpoints in the BFF so the frontend can load them in parallel
-- Improve error messages and api feedback
+- Improve error messages and endpoints statuses
+- daily partition the db for big volumes
+- make the interval of the cronJob more dynamic, allowing for different time ranges not only minutes